jharwell/sierra/README.md

 ### Searching Algorithms

-There are two different search algorithms that the XMLHelper class uses to figure out what your path leads to.
+There are two different search algorithms that the XMLLuigi class uses to figure out what your path leads to.
 The first is a *loose search* and the second is a *strict-loose search*.
 Loose searches are always used for attribute paths, and strict-loose searches are always used for element paths.